 This appropriately named ‘Cloud Beast’ is the runaway winner for someone looking for serious clouds, and it also creates excellent flavor to boot!

 This is a tank that needs a high-powered vape mod, as the minimum recommended wattage range is around 50 watts, and upwards to around 180 watts.

 There are a few coil options for this as well, and they are total beasts!

-This is a beautiful, simple, affordable and extremely high flowing sub-ohm tank, with a new design for maximum airflow and vapor.
+This is a beautiful, simple, affordable, and extremely high flowing sub-ohm tank with a new design for maximum airflow and vapor.

-This allows for very little air restriction.
+This allows for minimal air restriction.

-The coils on this also have massive feed holes, and so it has no problem keeping the juice flowing into the tank, as you are exhaling big puffy clouds.
+The coils on this also have massive feed holes, and so it has no problem keeping the juice flowing into the tank as you are exhaling big puffy clouds.

 The TFV4 features a QUADRUPLE coil head (when you buy the kit) and a TRIPLE coil head when you buy the single kit!
 It is a 5ml tank.

-There are also Micro and Mini versions available, but don’t be fooled, the Micro has a 3.5ml capacity, along with a glass extension that allows 5.5ml!
+There are also Micro and Mini versions available, but don’t be fooled.
+The Micro has a 3.5ml capacity, along with a glass extension that allows 5.5ml!